deletedcu/angular-demo/lectures/day-2/url_params.md

 import { JOBS } from './jobs';
 ```

-Now alter the `ResumeComponent` to
+Now alter the `ResumeComponent` to:

-1. Have a `job` property set by the URL param.
+1) Have a `job` property set by the URL param.
-1. Find the job that has a matching ID to the one specified in the URL.
+2) Find the job that has a matching ID to the one specified in the URL.
     - Note: `param.id` is a string and `job.id` is a number, so we must call `parseInt(param.id)`.

 ```javascript